 Calculate aspect

-The tool is part of geomorphological_analysis.py.

-This tool creates an aspect raster based on an input elevation raster (DEM).
+Outline: it creates an aspect raster based on an input elevation raster (DEM).

+Source: this tool is part of geomorphological_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 Aspect(ElevationRaster)

+Aspect [link]

 Aspect identifies the downslope direction of the maximum rate of change in value from each cell to its neighbours.
 Aspect can be thought of as the slope direction.
 The values of the output raster are the compass direction of the aspect.

 Aspect identifies the downslope direction of the maximum rate of change in value from each cell to its neighbours.
 It can be thought of as the slope direction.
 The values of each cell in the output raster indicate the compass direction that the surface faces at that location.
 It is measured clockwise in degrees from 0 (due north) to 360 (again due north), coming full circle.
 Flat areas having no downslope direction are given a value of -1.
 Conceptually, the Aspect tool fits a plane to the z-values of a 3 x 3 cell neighbourhood around the processing or centre cell.
 The direction the plane faces is the aspect for the processing cell.